mjagadeesan/inductive-bias-multi-channel-CNN/README.md

 We empirically observe the following two properties:
 1. For larger kernel sizes, the learned predictor would tend to be sparse in Fourier domain, and
-2. The learned predictor is fairly invariant to number of output channels.
+2. The induced regularizer and the learned predictor are fairly invariant to number of output channels.
+3. When there is a ReLU non-linearity, the induced regularizer continues to be fairly invariant to the number of output channels.